Domain investors in China should buy Western Premium domains

 N6.com (NL.com

 The Chinese investor is savvy, but they are limiting their investment opportunity.
-In most instances, domain investors in China are only focused on these types of names because they create liquidity and are very attractive to the Chinese on a quick-flip model.
+In most instances, domain investors in China are only focused on these types of names because they create liquidity and are very attractive to the Chinese on a quick-flip model (check out our guide to domain name investing).

-The saturation of the Internet continues to precipitously grow year-over-year, currently, 52.2 percent of the Chinese population is online.
-Case in point, you can do the math and see the longer-term opportunity.
+The saturation of the internet continues to precipitously grow year-over-year, with 78% of the Chinese population now online.
+When you do the math, it’s easy to see the longer-term opportunity.

 Should you limit yourself as an investor?
-With the .com market stronger than ever with fantastic acquisition opportunities and names that ultimately have that global appeal and market reach.
+Not with the .com market stronger than ever – with fantastic acquisition opportunities and names that ultimately have a global appeal and market reach.

-Domain investors in China will start to acquire the short, generic .com domains as trillions of dollars are available for private Chinese investors.
-George Kirikos had a fantastic post in twitter, referencing 12,000 startups that are being created every day in China.
+We believe domain investors in China will start to acquire short, generic .com domains as trillions of dollars are available for private Chinese investors.
+Way back in 2017, George Kirikos had a fantastic post on Twitter, referencing 12,000 startups being created every day in China.

 The domain investor continues to evolve and grow.
-Investors should look at the longer-term investment opportunity and acquire names that are globally acceptable and not limited to mainland China only.
+Investors should look at the longer-term investment opportunity and acquire names that are globally acceptable and not limited to mainland China.

 Subscribe for More Domain Buying & Selling Advice